LinhTran263/connections-lab/project1/README.md

 <img src="third3.png">

 <p><b>Fourth Idea:</b> Similar to the first idea, I tried to make the data from the API appear on the p5.js canvas when hovering.
 However, it does not appear properly, my guess it that the continuous loop of drawing avoiding that.</p>
 <p><b>Fourth Solution:</b> I made a separate div in html and fed data in to it so that it can display the data whenever the user click enter.
 Also, for the convenience of the user, I made the page to scroll to the constellation positions.
 Furthermore, instead of making the information box always displays on the screen, I made them to disappear after the user click anywhere on the screen.
-This will allow users to look through the constellations and the whole page in general.
+This will allow users to look through the constellations and the whole page in general.</p>

 <img src="fourth.png">